Why problem-solving is important

 - What could we do to make things work more smoothly?

-If the agreement works, you’ll both notice there’s less conflict.
-If there isn’t, ask yourselves these questions:
+If the solution is working, you’ll both notice that the problem is going away.
+If it isn’t, ask yourselves these questions:

 - Was the solution reasonable?